coder-aadii/aditya-portfolio/README.md

 ## 🚀 Live Preview
 [Check out the live site here!](https://adityaaerpule.netlify.app)

 Welcome to my portfolio website!
 This is a single-page web application showcasing my skills, projects, and experience.
-Below, you will find a detailed breakdown of each section along with instructions to add snapshots.
+Below, you will find a detailed breakdown of each section along with snapshots.

 ## Table of Contents